Tomey20/code-for-masters-thesis/README.md

 # code-for-masters-thesis
-This repository contains the code for my Master’s Thesis in the uploaded file:
+This repository contains the code for my Master’s Thesis and my Master's Thesis in the respective uploaded files:
 Final_script_for_masters_project.R
+and
+Master's Thesis.pdf